-Students are required to complete their educational program in no longer than 150% of the published length of the program.
-This timeframe is applicable to all students, including those who did not receive financial aid.
+• Students are required to complete their educational program in no longer than 150% of the program's published length.
+This timeframe applies to all students, including those who did not receive financial aid.

 At the midpoint of the maximum timeframe, students must have completed one-half of the program's credit hour requirements.